NickonFO/MosaicMyPhoto/README.md

 # What I learnt
 - Fundementals of python programming.
-- using the open CV and PIL libraries to work with images and videos in python.
+- using the open CV and PIL libraries to work with images and videos in python in conjunction with creating various image processing algorithms.
 - Using web scrapers.

 # Some results